Factbox: Names in the frame for top EU jobs

 De Guindos previously held senior economic positions in the right-wing governments of Jose Maria Aznar between 1996 and 2004.
 He was Lehman Brothers’ executive chairman for Spain and Portugal from 2006 until the bank collapsed in 2008, head of the financial unit of auditors PricewaterhouseCoopers in Spain between 2008 and 2010 and sat on the boards of Endesa, Logista and Banco Mare Nostrum.

-PIERRE MOSCOVICI - The centre-left former French finance minister, who lost his job in a cabinet reshuffle in March, is his country’s top pick for a big economic portfolio in the European Commission.
+PIERRE MOSCOVICI - The center-left former French finance minister, who lost his job in a cabinet reshuffle in March, is his country’s top pick for a big economic portfolio in the European Commission.

-He favours further efforts to stimulate growth - including through a weaker exchange rate for the euro.
+He favors further efforts to stimulate growth - including through a weaker exchange rate for the euro.

 A former European affairs minister and member of the European Parliament, he is an expert in the workings of the EU.
 But critics, notably in Germany, question whether he has the depth of financial understanding and mental toughness for the Commission’s top economic job, and note that France remains off course to bring its deficit under the EU limit of 3 percent of economic output.